A little food Inspiration

 The second recipe I tried was the Pork Medallions with Orange and Ginger Reduction.
 Oh, I fudged this one up, too!
 I thought I had defrosted a small pork tenderloin to use, but instead had a small package of ribs.
 Sheesh!
 The orange and ginger reduction and balsamic vinegar reduction were fabulous, though, and it still turned out to be a great dinner!

-Several other that are high on my list to try soon are the Braised Beef Shin with Orange and Black Olive – Osso Bucco Style, the Mousse au Chocolat, Chicken Brochettes Marinated in Olive Oil and Lemon Juice, and Spaghetti Carbonara.
+Several other recipes that are high on my list to try soon are the Braised Beef Shin with Orange and Black Olive – Osso Bucco Style, the Mousse au Chocolat, Chicken Brochettes Marinated in Olive Oil and Lemon Juice, and Spaghetti Carbonara.
 Nic provides U.S. Standard measurements alongside the metric equivalents to make it easy for us Americans, too!
 And, he always remembers to list the U.S. term for ingredients like red capcium (red pepper) and kumara (a Maori word for sweet potato).

-Setting up for a photograph.
+Setting up for a food photograph.

 What else is cool about Nic is that he has a passion for photography and takes all of his own food photos!
 Typically food photographers add a lot of crap that make dishes inedible just to make a picture look appealing, but Nic cooks his food, plates it up, snaps his photos and then he eats it!
 Nic’s food photos are fantastic!
 Both photos in this article (yes, even the self photo above) were taken by Nic.